Advertiser Disclosure

 Redemption Options

-When it comes to the different ways you can use your points, your Southwest Rapid Rewards points will be significantly hindered in terms of which flights you can book and actually get great value from.
+When it comes to the different ways you can use your points, your Southwest Rapid Rewards points are limiting, as the best way to use them is really only for Southwest Airlines flights.

-Meanwhile, Chase Ultimate Rewards points are incredibly valuable — they can be used to book not just Southwest flights, but also luxury award travel through a variety of airline and hotel partners, whether you want to book the Park Hyatt New York or Emirates first class.
+Meanwhile, Chase Ultimate Rewards points are incredibly valuable.
+They can be used to book not just Southwest flights but also luxury award travel through a variety of airline and hotel partners, whether it’s for the Park Hyatt New York or Emirates first class.

-Best of all, Chase is transfer partners with Southwest at a 1:1 ratio, which means you can transfer Chase points to Southwest whenever you need to!
+And because Chase is transfer partners with Southwest at a 1:1 ratio, you can transfer Chase points to Southwest whenever you need to.

 In addition, Chase allows you to get bonus redemption value in 2 ways:

-If you have the Chase Sapphire Preferred card, you’ll get a 25% redemption bonus at the Chase Travel portal, which equates to a 1.25 cent-per-point redemption value.
+If you have the Chase Sapphire Preferred card, you could get up to a 75% redemption bonus in the Chase Travel portal, which equates to as much as a 1.75 cent-per-point redemption value.
 Chase Ultimate Rewards points can also be used for statement credits, gift cards, Amazon.com purchases, online shopping, and more.

-Southwest points will have the best value when you book tickets through Southwest, usually around 1.5 cents per point in value.
-However, if you choose to redeem points for flights on other airlines, hotels, rental cars, gift cards, online shopping, and experiences, you’ll only get a maximum of 1 cent per point in value, which is paltry.
+Southwest points have the best value when you book tickets through Southwest, usually around 1.5 cents per point.
+However, if you redeem points for flights on other airlines, hotels, rental cars, gift cards, online shopping, or experiences, you only get a maximum of 1 cent per point in value, which is low.

-Bottom Line: By earning Southwest points only instead of Chase Ultimate Rewards points, you’d severely limit the value you’d be able to get from your points.
-We always recommend earning Chase points — if you ever need Southwest points, just transfer them from Chase at a 1:1 ratio!
+Bottom Line: By earning Southwest points only instead of Chase Ultimate Rewards points, you limit the value you get from your points.
+We always recommend earning Chase points.
+If you ever need Southwest points, just transfer them from Chase at a 1:1 ratio.

 The Chase Sapphire Preferred card doesn’t come with any Southwest-specific benefits.

-The Southwest Plus card comes with 3 main benefits specific to Southwest:
+The Southwest Plus card comes with the following benefits specific to Southwest:

 Since we value Rapid Rewards points at an average of 1.3 cents each, earning an anniversary bonus of 3,000 points every year is like getting $39 in points every year.

-EarlyBird Check-In is a benefit that Southwest offers to automatically check-in before the normal 24-hour check-in period.
-With EarlyBird Check-In, you’ll get an earlier boarding position, a better opportunity to select your preferred seat from boarding earlier, and earlier access to overhead bins.
+EarlyBird Check-In is a benefit that Southwest offers that lets you automatically check in before the normal 24-hour check-in period.
+With EarlyBird Check-In, you get an earlier boarding position, a better opportunity to select your preferred seat from boarding earlier, and earlier access to overhead bins.
+If you do get the card soon, make sure to use this benefit ASAP, as it goes away this year.

-Lastly, if you make an inflight purchase aboard a Southwest flight, you’ll get a 25% statement credit back when you use your Southwest Plus card — so if you spend $10 on Southwest inflight purchases, you’ll get back $2.50.
+Finally, if you make an inflight purchase aboard a Southwest flight, you get a 25% statement credit back when you use your Southwest Plus card — so if you spend $10 on Southwest inflight purchases, you get back $2.50.

 When you have the Chase Sapphire Preferred card, you can utilize:

-The Ultimate Rewards hotel credit is easy to use — just book your paid hotel stay through the Chase Travel portal, and you’ll get up to $50 back every cardmember anniversary year.
+The Ultimate Rewards hotel credit is easy to use — just book your paid hotel stay through the Chase Travel portal and get up to $50 back every cardmember anniversary year.

-Although the Southwest Plus card doesn’t have statement credit benefits every year, it’s worth reiterating that you’ll get a bonus of 3,000 points every cardmember anniversary year and 25% back on Southwest inflight purchases.
+Although the Southwest Plus card doesn’t have statement credit benefits every year, it’s worth reiterating that you get a bonus of 3,000 points every cardmember anniversary year, a 10% flight discount (that excludes basic fares), a free checked bag for you and 8 travel companions, and 25% back on Southwest inflight purchases, among other benefits.

 Insurance